 Michelson and Morley Tried to Detect the Ether

-The device directed light down each arm.
-They hoped to show that the light travelling toward the Earth as it moved through the ether went faster than light going perpendicular to that motion.
+They used a device called an interferometer that directed light down two perpendicular arms.
+They hoped to show that the light travelling toward the Earth as it moved through the ether went faster than the light going perpendicular to that motion.

-Michelson and Morley found that light travelled at the same speed no matter what direction the interferometer went.
-Despite attempts to salvage the notion of the ether, such as so-called “ether dragging” by the Earth as it revolved around the Sun, the Michelson-Morley experiment unintentionally proved the ether doesn’t exist.
+Michelson and Morley found that light travelled at the same speed no matter what direction light or the interferometer went.
+Despite attempts to salvage the notion of the ether, such as an idea that the Earth somehow dragged the ether along as it moved around the Sun, the Michelson-Morley experiment unintentionally proved the ether doesn’t exist.